 Affording Independent School

 Independent schools rely on tuition, annual fund-raising, and endowments to finance their programs.
-The mandate to provide the highest quality education means that the tuition costs are expensive.
+The mandate to provide the highest quality education means that the tuition costs are often high.
 An independent school education represents an investment in your child’s future.
 Families are encouraged to ask schools about their financial aid policies.

 - Tuition is the amount of money the school asks families to pay.
-Tuition can vary widely by grade and by school.
+Tuition can vary widely by grade and school.
 When comparing schools, find out the hours of operation for each school, whether before-school or after-school care is offered, and whether there are any additional fees for lunch, books, trips, or activities.
 Some schools offer tuition insurance for an additional fee.

 - Financial Aid is available at most independent schools.
 These monies are based upon the financial need of the family and do not need to be repaid.
 Most schools allot money to their financial aid budget each year to help ensure a diverse student body.
 Families who intend to seek financial aid should note the following: